Kalinga people: Architecture

 Kalinga houses (furoy, buloy, fuloy, phoyoy, biloy)are either octagonal for the wealthy, or square, and are elevated on posts (a few as high as 20–30 feet), with a single room.
 Other building include granaries (alang) and field sheds (sigay).

 Weapons and tools

 They use the uniquely shaped Kalinga head ax (sinawit), bolo (gaman/badang), spears (balbog/tubay/say-ang), and shields (kalasag).
 They also carry a rattan backpack (pasiking) and betel nut bag (buyo).

 Indigenous Beliefs

-The Kalinga belief in a Supreme Being, Kabuniyan, the creator and giver of life, who once lived amongst them.
+The Kalinga believe in a Supreme Being, Kabuniyan, the creator and giver of life, who once lived amongst them.
 They also believe in numerous spirits and deities, including those associated with nature (pinaing and aran), and dead ancestors (kakarading and anani).
-The priestess (manganito, mandadawak, or mangalisig) communicate with these spirits.
+The priestess (manganito, mandadawak, or mangalisig) communicates with these spirits.